KnowledgeMavens/Science-Tech/NLTK/Readme.md

  - 04 Speech Tagging - Labels each word with its part of speech (verb, adverb, noun, etc)
  - 05 Chunking - Group words and graphing them
  - 06 Chinking - Remove words that you don't want from Chunking
- - 07 Named Entity - Classify words in categories
+ - 07 Named Entity - Similar to chunking, categorizes words into predefined classes.
- - 08 Lemmatizing - Improved version of stemming.
+ - 08 Lemmatizing - Improved method of stemming.
 Can also group root words for comparison.
  - 09 Corpora - Large text such as journals, dictionaries, encyclopedias, etc
  - 10 Wordnet - Large online database you can use to grab words to process
- - 11 Text Classifier -
+ - 11 Text Classifier - Classifies Sentiment or positive/negative
  - 12 Words as Features -
  - 13 Naive Bayes - Basic algorithm that search group of text(positive) and filters for a word to compare against the second group of text(negative).
  - 14 Pickle - Filter groups of text (Speeds up Machine Learning)
  - 15 Scikit - Short lesson on importing and using libraries such as Linear Regression, SVM, SGDA
- - 16 Vote -
+ - 16 Vote - Custom classifier that picks to best classifier based on the best results
- - 17 Bias -
+ - 17 Bias - For example, you might have 100 percent accuracy in negative and 50 percent positive giving you an average of 75 percent.
- - 18 Training -
+ - 18 Training - Imports a new dataset that is similar to Twitter text.
+In the previous case text was too short cause all results to be negative.
+One example, in the negative reviews, the sentences are longer give more negative words.
+In positive reviews, the sentences are shorter, giving less positive words.
- - 19 Sentiment -
+ - 19 Sentiment - Test your own positive and negative review, then run sentiment on it.
  - 20 Twitter App - Build your Twitter app and get your API keys
  - 21 Graphing - Plot a keyword.